wsbiii/Excel-Securities-Pricing/README.md

 # Financial Engineering and Investment Management with Excel
 Microsoft Excel spreadsheets used for pricing securities and derivatives and performing portfolio analysis and optimization.

+### Computing Expected Tranch Losses of CDO.xlsx
+Computes the expected equity, mezzanine, and senior tranch losses with shifting default probabilities of a collatorized debt obligation (CDO).

 ### Optimizing Portfolio with Mean Variance and Sharpe Ratio.xlsx
 Estimates the mean and variance of stock returns and solves for optimal asset allocation with mean-variance optimization and sharpe optimization.